Francis Franco: Marriage and children

 Francisco Franco y Martínez-Bordiú and María de Suelves y Figueroa divorced in 1992.
-Upon his father's death in 1998, Francisco Franco y Martínez-Bordiú succeeded him as 11th Marquis of Villaverde.
-After the 1988 death of his maternal grandmother, Carmen Polo, he succeeded her as the 2nd Lordship of Meirás (together with accompanying dignity Grandee of Spain).
+Upon his father's death in 1998, Francisco Franco y Martínez-Bordiú succeeded him as 11th Marquess of Villaverde.
+After the 1988 death of his maternal grandmother, Carmen Polo, 1st Lady of Meirás, he succeeded her as the 2nd Lord of Meirás (together with accompanying dignity Grandee of Spain).

 He married again at Móstoles in March 2001, Miriam Guisasola y Carrión (b.
 1967), and had two children: